jayne-s/TI_mmWave_PythonOrchestrator/README.md

 Captured data is forwarded via UDP packets through a packet sniffer and stored in MinIO for downstream processing.

+This architecture is designed to extend naturally to multiple simultaneous radars, although that is current out of scope and has not been tested yet.

 ## Installation

 ## Usage